mkamran37/CSE-601-Data-mining/project1/Association/Code/README.md

 1. Follow the above steps by replacing Apriori.py with AssociationRuleGen.py
 2. Additional input: minimum confidence
 3. For output, check results.txt
+    3.1 For each run of the program, make sure to delete results.txt file as the result is appended to the file.